 Food Supply Chain Emissions

-These emissions encompass the entire lifecycle of food and ingredients.
+These emissions encompass the entire lifecycle of food and ingredients, highlighting the importance of sustainable sourcing.

-Emissions related to food waste that occurs before reaching the restaurant.
+Emissions related to food waste that occurs before reaching the restaurant, emphasizing waste reduction.

 While there can be some overlap, it’s important to differentiate between these two categories.
 “Food Supply Chain Emissions” relate to the broader carbon footprint of sourcing and transporting ingredients, while “Waste Management Emissions” focus on waste generated within the restaurant itself.
 Both areas offer opportunities for reducing a restaurant’s overall carbon footprint.